spinnaker/governance/governance.md

 * Final escalation point for technical guidance
 * Review, approve and revoke appointments for Reviewers and Approvers
 * Drive technical management and any specific guidelines (e.g. code requirements/conventions, SLA on PR reviews)
-* Promoting the best interests of the project
+* Promote the best interests of the project

 Qualifications